- Free delivery over £40

 Novofem and circulation

-Taking any form of HRT makes you 3 times more likely to experience blood clots and 1.5 times more likely to experience a stroke.
+Taking oral HRT makes you 3 times more likely to experience blood clots and 1.5 times more likely to experience a stroke.

 If you think you are developing symptoms of a blood clot at any time, call NHS 111 or are having a stroke call 999.